Susan Boyle: Ten and hiatus (2019–2025)

 Boyle's first compilation album, Ten, was released on 31 May 2019 and features a duet with Michael Ball on the track "A Million Dreams".
 On 21 August 2019, Boyle performed on the results show for season 14 of America's Got Talent.
-Boyle's English-language cover of the Japanese folk song "Wings To Fly" was played during the release of the doves at the 2020 Tokyo Olympics Opening Ceremony in 2021.
+Boyle's English-language cover of the Japanese folk song "Wings to Fly" was played during the release of the doves at the 2020 Tokyo Olympics Opening Ceremony in 2021.
 In March 2020, Boyle embarked on her second tour, The Ten Tour, to promote the release of the compilation album.
-The tour commenced in Boyle's native Scotland in the city of Dundee, and featured shows within various concert halls and theatres across the United Kingdom.
+The tour commenced in Boyle's native Scotland in the city of Dundee and featured shows within various concert halls and theatres across the United Kingdom.

 Speaking ahead of her first concert tour in four years, Boyle said she was "thrilled to be coming back on tour after four years and starting in Scotland, one of the best audiences in the world", adding that people could expect songs to be performed that they would not "necessarily expect from me", stating that she "likes to surprise, I left the world surprised ten years ago and I want to surprise my fans again".
 Boyle was scheduled to perform in Birmingham at the Birmingham Symphony Hall on 17 March 2020, however, was cancelled along with the remaining dates of The Ten Tour as a result of the outbreak of the COVID-19 pandemic in the United Kingdom.

-Boyle kept a relatively low profile since the release of Ten in 2019.
+Boyle kept a relatively low profile following the release of Ten in 2019.
 In 2023, Boyle announced that she had suffered a stroke the previous year.